districtr/districtr/docs/04drawing/brush.md

 ### Undoing and Redoing

 The ability to undo and redo functions was introduced in December of 2019 by [@mapmeld].
+More details on the [Undo and Redo] UI button can be found later in the chapter.

 For now, it is the responsibility of the brush object to keep track of user actions through instance variables `this.cursorUndo` and `this.trackUndo`.
 These variables are initialized in class method `this.clearUndo` such that...